VenusProtocol/venus-protocol-documentation/technical-reference/reference-technical-articles/multichain-governance.md

   * Owned by: `OmnichainExecutorOwner` contract.
 This owner performs Access Control Manager (ACM) checks before allowing any function calls on this contract.
 * `TimelockV8`:
   * Owned by: `OmnichainGovernanceExecutor` contract.
 This ownership grants `TimelockV8` the authority to perform specific actions like queuing, canceling, and executing remote proposals.

+## Potential Failures and Retry Options
+* If a VIP fails to send the proposal from source chain (BNB Chain) to destination network, the message will be saved and can be retried with the `retryExecute` function.
+This mechanism allows for the redelivery of the message with potentially adjusted gas fees to ensure successful execution.

+* In case where the VIP fails to send the proposal from source chain (BNB Chain) to destination network due to non-retryable conditions and funds are stuck in the `OmnichainProposalSender` contract, funds can be withdrawn by invoking the `fallbackWithdraw` function.
+This ensures that funds are not permanently locked in the contract due to failed execution attempts.

+* If a proposal's queueing fails on the destination network due to insufficient gas, the message will be saved and can be retried with the `retryMessage` function.

+* If a proposal's queueing fails on the destination network due to reasons such as reaching caps or other constraints, the message will be saved and can be retried with the `retryMessage` function.
+This provides flexibility in addressing various failure scenarios and ensures that execution attempts are made until successful.

+* If a proposal's queueing fails on the destination network because the contract has been paused, the message will be saved and can be retried with the `retryMessage` function after the contract has been unpaused.

 ## Contracts overview